Wendell Fertig: Fighting the Japanese

 However, probably the best estimate of the value of guerrilla intelligence came from the Japanese, when they released an official communique stating that the Americans had "perfected a new aerial bomb which was attracted by concentrations of ammunition and fuel."
 The "bomb" in question was simply accurate information on Japanese installations supplied by the guerrillas.

 As first American carrier planes, and then long-distance land-based planes, began raids on the Philippines, the guerrillas became important for yet another reason.
 As American pilots bailed out when their planes were hit by Japanese anti-aircraft fire, they often found Filipino guerrillas waiting for them even before they hit the ground.
 Pilots who landed in the water were picked up quickly by Filipinos in small, swift boats.
 Often the pilots would be expressing their appreciation of the guerrillas to their ships' debriefing officers within a day or two.
 Fertig soon issued orders that pilots were not allowed to go on patrol with the guerrillas, as some of the more enthusiastic pilots were doing.
 He knew they were more important flying missions against Japanese targets.
 Besides, Colonel Fertig now had a good supply of experienced, battle-hardened American and Filipino leaders for his combat patrols.

 From its humble beginnings, USFIP became one of the best equipped and most effective irregular units operating in World War II.
 When the submarine USS Narwhal arrived at Mindanao in Nov.
 1943 to deliver supplies, the crew was met by a uniformed band playing "Stars and Stripes Forever."
-Although submarines had already delivered supplies to Fertig and other guerrilla leaders, the Narwhal's large size enabled it to deliver 100 tons of supplies at a time, whereas other submarines could only deliver four tons or less.
+Although submarines had already delivered supplies to Fertig and other guerrilla leaders, Narwhal's large size enabled it to deliver 100 tons of supplies at a time, whereas other submarines could only deliver four tons or less.
 This greatly increased the ability of the guerrilla forces not only to inflict damage to the enemy, but also provide the necessary supplies to care for the medical health and well-being of the guerrilla forces and their civilian supporters.
-In addition, USS Narwhal had the room to evacuate guerrillas needing critical medical care, as well as American civilians, primarily women and children, who had been hiding out in the Philippines and were suffering from malnutrition and diseases.
+In addition, Narwhal had the room to evacuate guerrillas needing critical medical care, as well as American civilians, primarily women and children, who had been hiding out in the Philippines and were suffering from malnutrition and diseases.
 According to U.S. Navy records, 16 of 41 resupply missions to the Philippines were directed to Mindanao between January 14, 1943, and January 1, 1945.
 For all of the Philippines, a total of 1,325 tons of supplies were landed, with 331 people landed and another 472 evacuated.